-Often Music teachers feel undervalued and not appreciated.
-Why do we need to hear that we are important?
+Often Music teachers feel undervalued and not important.
 In this episode, I share several reasons why you are important as a Music Teacher as well as places to ‘hang out’ so that you feel valuable.
+It’s a wonderful reminder for Music Teachers.
 Enjoy!

 - Improves memory/concentration and extends attention span.